FAQs About Dogs in Wheelchairs and Carts

 • Walking aids, such as fabric harnesses and slings, can help to support a dog’s hindquarters.

-How long will it take for my dog to become accustomed to the cart?
+How long will it take for my dog to get used to the cart?

-Should I leave my dog unattended in the cart?
+Can I leave my dog unattended in a wheelchair?

-Your dog should never be left unattended while in the cart.
-There’s a chance that the cart may become stuck or tip over.
+A dog should never be left unattended while in a dog wheelchair.
+There’s a chance that the cart will become stuck or tip over.

 Will my dog be able to urinate and defecate while in the cart?

-Yes, carts are designed to allow your dog to both urinate and defecate while in the cart.
+Yes, dog wheelchairs are designed to allow a dog to both urinate and defecate while in them.

-Can a dog go up or down stairs while in the cart?
+Can a dog go up or down stairs while in a wheelchair?

-If your dog has hind leg issues, you can help your dog go up or down a short flight of stairs by lifting the bar in the back of the cart and letting your dog use his or her front legs to take the steps.
+If your dog has hind leg issues, you can help your dog go up or down a short flight of stairs by lifting the bar in the back of the cart and letting your dog use their front legs to take the steps.

-Carts are not meant to be used for long periods of time or without supervision.
-If a dog has been given enough exercise while outside in the cart, he is usually ready to get out of the cart and relax when he comes inside.
+Dog wheelchairs are not meant to be used for long periods of time or without supervision.
+If a dog has been given enough exercise while in the cart, they're usually ready to get out of the cart and relax.

-Will special arrangements be needed for daytime care, when I’m not home?
+Will special arrangements be needed for care when I’m not home?

-How beneficial is exercise for a disabled dog?
+How beneficial is exercise for a dog with mobility issues?

-If a dog has some use of his rear legs, will using a cart discourage him from exercising those legs?
+If a dog has some use of their rear legs, will using a cart discourage them from using those legs?

-Pets who have limited use of their rear legs benefit by using a wheelchair, because it enables them to exercise more intensely and for a longer duration of time.
+Pets who have limited use of their rear legs benefit from using a wheelchair because it enables them to exercise more intensely and for a longer duration of time.

 Can a dog in a cart play with other dogs and family pets?